Google Search Console: Discovered – Currently Not Indexed

 If you have come across the ‘Discovered – currently not indexed’ error within Google Search Console, you will know and understand how frustrating this is for marketers, webmasters and business owners.

 In this article, we will give you all the information you need to know about this error code.
-We will tell you what the it is, what the reasons for the code being displayed are as well as what you should do in order to remove this error code and get Google indexing your URLs correctly.
+We will tell you what it is, what the reasons for the code being displayed are as well as what you should do in order to remove this error code and get Google indexing your URLs correctly.

 Reading this article and following this advice will be a great first step into getting your URLs indexed, and therefore ranked, by Google.
 Leading to, in the end, bringing more organic traffic into your business.